Yandex Cloud

 Prepare your test dataPrepare your test data

-In this example, we use the following two CSV tables:
+In this example, we will use two CSV tables:

-• sensors.csv with information about speed and other vehicle operating parameters.
+• sensors.csv contains vehicle speed and operating parameters.

 To prepare the test data: